a8m/errors/README.md

 ```

 ### Why
-- Makes life eaiser when every step is an expectation or when you have deeply nested calls.
+- Makes life eaiser when every step is an expectation or when you have deeply nested function calls.
   Writing parsers for example.
-- Common in the standard library (gob, json, template, ...) - Why not making something generic?
+- Common in the standard library (gob, json, template, ...), and I have a few projects that use this technique.
+  __Why not creating something generic__?